cristinareq/API-for-almost-anything/README.md

 ## Overview

-> “A tool that transforms natural‑language instructions into fully functional web‑scraping APIs.” — *Capstone thesis, April 2025*
+This is a tool that transforms natural‑language instructions into fully functional web‑scraping APIs.

 The project tackles the **API gap**: most websites still ship without public endpoints or impose price and rate limits.
 By combining **Streamlit**, **FastAPI**, **BeautifulSoup**, **Selenium** and **OpenAI GPT‑3.5 / GPT‑4o**, the app lets anyone type *“Extract all book titles and prices from this page”* and receive: